Kazuho-Shibuya/unknownmusic/README.md

 - Search

 ## Follow and Unfollow
-- Follow and Unfollow user （ Asynchronous ）
+- Asynchronous follow and unfollow user
-- Display of the number of users being followed and the number of followers ( Asynchronous ）
+- Asynchronous display of the number of users being followed and the number of followers
-- List of following users and followers.
+- List of following users and followers

 ## Others
 - Responsive support
 - Popular posts

 # Strong points
+- Cooperation
-- Cooperation （ Issues、Pull requests ）
+ - Issues、Pull requests
+- Unique
-- Unique （ using Spotify API and Unparalleled themes. ）
+ - using Spotify API and Unparalleled themes
+- Design
-- Design （ Background image, Created with attention to detail, including the design when hovering. ）
+ - Background image, Created with attention to detail, including the design when hovering
+- improvement
-- improvement （ Constant problem identification and continuous development ）
+ - Constant problem identification and continuous development

 # Issues, functions to be implemented in the future
 - Additional music category functionality
   - Display categories when searching for music
   - Show music in similar categories in recommendations
-  - Add categories to the content of your posts.
+  - Add categories to the content of your posts
   - Search by category and refine your posts

 # Environment and technology